 You know you’re a skilled professional and hard worker, but prospective employers aren’t always going to take your word for it.
 That’s why selecting strong professional references should be a key component of your job search.
 Once seen merely as a formality, reference checks have become increasingly important as companies invest more time and money to ensure they land the right talent.

 Many job seekers still regard references as an afterthought, which can be a critical mistake.
-Eight in 10 HR executives report consistently contacting employee references and 73 percent of employers indicate that the references have a significant impact on their decision to hire.
+Eight in 10 HR executives report consistently contacting employee references and 36 percent of managers say they use references to understand an applicant’s past duties and experience.
 In today’s competitive job market, where it’s easy to get lost among virtual stacks of resumés, quality references can be the difference between an exciting new job offer and another weekend spent scouring the job boards.

 Assuming you’ve already done the hard work of earning a favorable reputation with your colleagues, it’s now time to choose which people in your professional network should represent you.
 Not all professional references are created equal, so be sure to choose references who will help, not hinder, your job search.
 In fact, hiring managers report that they eliminate over 20 percent of candidates after speaking with references, so it’s important to be selective.

 Here’s how to make the most of your professional references to guarantee you stand out among other applicants and land your next role.

 A professional reference is someone who can vouch for your qualifications for a job—typically a former employer, supervisor, colleague, teacher, or client.
 When choosing who to utilize as a professional reference, focus on individuals who have insight into your work ethic, work style, skills, strengths, and achievements.